tanisperez/tanis.codes/content/posts/why-you-should-be-using-makefiles.md

 ## Conclusion

-Makefiles are helpful when working on multiple projects and you can't always remember how to build or run specific tasks.
-With a Makefile, you can quickly check the steps and get things done more efficiently.
+Makefiles are invaluable when joining a new team or supporting a legacy project that lacks documentation.
+If such a project includes a **Makefile**, you can at least build and run the project, even in the absence of technical documentation.

+Makefiles are straightforward plain text files that seamlessly integrate with a Git repository and can significantly enhance the project's documentation, particularly when referenced in the `README.md`.

 ## References